What Does a buymyplace Listing Look Like?

-The only thing that differentiates your listing from that of an agent is how well you decide to showcase your property.
-Think self-taken photos versus professional photography, or a self-written property description versus one that is written by a professional copywriter.
-Use your resources – if you’re not an expert in these spaces, but have friends that are, ask them for a favour.
-Otherwise, our top two campaigns include professional assistance to ensure you’re competing with the pros.
+The only thing that differentiates your listing from that of an agent’s is how you showcase your property.
+For instance, there may be a large quality difference between self-taken photos versus professional photography, or your own property description versus one that is written by a professional copywriter.

-If you’re new to real estate or just haven’t been in the game for a while, let’s review the elements of a property listing and what they look like online.
+Let’s review the key elements of a property listing and demonstrate what your property will look like online.

 1 – Property Photos